 In this context, near-infrared color centers in silicon have emerged as a promising path towards deterministic single-photon sources (SPS) circumventing coupling losses.
 Due to their emission wavelength in the telecom bands, these point defects also appear as potential sources for chip-based quantum communications.
-Since the observation of photon antibunching for single color centers in 2020,\cite{redjem_single_2020, hollenbach_engineering_2020} tremendous efforts have been devoted to optimizing their elaboration processes,\cite{baron_single_2022,hollenbach_wafer-scale_2022,zhiyenbayev_scalable_2023, andrini_activation_2024, aberl_all-epitaxial_2024} and exploring their photophysical properties.\cite{durand_broad_2021,baron_detection_2022,higginbottom_optical_2022,prabhu_individually_2023,durand_hopping_2024} In order to build a SPS, it is necessary to embed the emitter in a photonic cavity to achieve on-demand emission of single photons in a well-defined optical mode using the Purcell effect.\cite{moreau_single-mode_2001} Several single-mode sources in silicon have been demonstrated, based on a T center,\cite{islam_cavity-enhanced_2024,johnston_cavity-coupled_2024} G center,\cite{saggio_cavity-enhanced_2024} G$^{\star}$ center,\cite{redjem_all-silicon_2023} and erbium dopant.\cite{gritsch_purcell_2023} However, in spite of remarkable improvement of emission properties owing to a high Purcell factor, these sources suffer from significant limitations.
-The T center and erbium dopant are inherently slow emitters,\cite{islam_cavity-enhanced_2024,johnston_cavity-coupled_2024} the G center has a poor quantum efficiency,\cite{lefaucher_cavity-enhanced_2023,durand_genuine_2024-1,saggio_cavity-enhanced_2024} and the fabrication process of the G$^{\star}$ center is not selective,\cite{durand_broad_2021} resulting in poor purity due to the presence of parasitic defects.\cite{redjem_all-silicon_2023} Moreover, in these first experiments the position of the emitter in the cavity is not controlled, hindering both the optimal exploitation of the Purcell effect and the reproducible fabrication of the SPS.
+Since the observation of photon antibunching for single color centers in 2020 \cite{redjem_single_2020, hollenbach_engineering_2020}, tremendous efforts have been devoted to optimizing their elaboration processes \cite{baron_single_2022,hollenbach_wafer-scale_2022,zhiyenbayev_scalable_2023, andrini_activation_2024, aberl_all-epitaxial_2024}, and exploring their photophysical properties \cite{durand_broad_2021,baron_detection_2022,higginbottom_optical_2022,prabhu_individually_2023,durand_hopping_2024}.
+In order to build a SPS, it is necessary to embed the emitter in a photonic cavity to achieve on-demand emission of single photons in a well-defined optical mode using the Purcell effect \cite{moreau_single-mode_2001}.
+Several single-mode sources in silicon have been demonstrated, based on a T center \cite{islam_cavity-enhanced_2024,johnston_cavity-coupled_2024}, G center \cite{saggio_cavity-enhanced_2024,kim_bright_2025}, G$^{\star}$ center \cite{redjem_all-silicon_2023,ma_nanoscale_2025}, and erbium dopant \cite{gritsch_purcell_2023}.However, in spite of remarkable improvement of emission properties owing to a high Purcell factor, these sources suffer from significant limitations.
+The T center and erbium dopant are inherently slow emitters \cite{islam_cavity-enhanced_2024,johnston_cavity-coupled_2024}, the G center has a poor quantum efficiency \cite{lefaucher_cavity-enhanced_2023,durand_genuine_2024-1,saggio_cavity-enhanced_2024}, and the fabrication process of the G$^{\star}$ center is not selective \cite{durand_broad_2021}, resulting in poor purity due to the presence of parasitic defects \cite{redjem_all-silicon_2023,ma_nanoscale_2025}.